 This course is a combination of historical study and physical education.
 Students will study both the history of Scottish swordsmanship, using primary sources (mostly from the 18th and 19th century), and secondary modern sources.
 Students will use these sources to perform and record these techniques, upload the videos and submit them for critique and feedback, as well as a grade.

 Intro to Business Computer Applications (IBCA)

 This semester course introduces students to the features and functionalities of Microsoft Office PowerPoint.
-Through video instruction, interactive skills demonstrations, and practice assignments, students become proficient in Microsoft PowerPoint.
-This course counts in all Jump Start 1.0 and 2.0 pathways.
+Through video instruction, interactive skills demonstrations, and practice assignments.
+Students become proficient in Microsoft PowerPoint.